 Getting Shutters Right

-Architects Reid Highley and Jim Compton show you how to get shutters right.
+Architects Reid Highley and Jim Compton show you how to choose shutters that match the style of your house and the proportion of your windows.

 By Jim Compton, Reid Highley Issue 240 - Dec 2013/Jan 2014